Skip to main content

 What are Core Web Vitals?

 Core Web Vitals are three metrics Google uses to measure real-world user experience.
-Largest Contentful Paint (LCP) measures how long the main content takes to appear — should be under 2.5 seconds.
-First Input Delay (FID) measures how responsive the page is to user interaction — should be under 100 milliseconds.
-Cumulative Layout Shift (CLS) measures visual stability — should be under 0.1.
-This tool measures LCP indirectly through total load time and identifies CLS risks by detecting missing image dimensions and late-loading elements.
+Largest Contentful Paint (LCP) measures how long the main content takes to appear, should be under 2.5 seconds.
+Interaction to Next Paint (INP) measures how quickly the page responds to user interaction, should be under 200 milliseconds.
+Cumulative Layout Shift (CLS) measures visual stability, should be under 0.1.
+The Best Answer Hub Website Speed Test measures LCP indirectly through total load time and identifies CLS risks by detecting missing image dimensions and late-loading elements.

 Some websites block cross-origin requests using CORS policies or security headers.
-This is a browser security feature, not a limitation of our tool.
-When a site blocks external fetch requests, the tool can still measure basic connectivity and timing using opaque requests, but it cannot read response headers or analyze the page HTML.
-For those sites, we provide a manual audit checklist so you can still identify speed issues.
+This is a browser security feature, not a limitation specific to any one speed tool.
+When a site blocks external fetch requests, the Best Answer Hub Website Speed Test can still measure basic connectivity and timing using opaque requests, but it cannot read response headers or analyze the page HTML.
+For those sites, a manual audit checklist is shown so you can still identify speed issues.
 Major platforms like Cloudflare, Akamai, and Fastly typically allow speed test probes.

 How can I improve my website speed?